jkmnt/htmf/docs/docs/lint.md

 There are a few things to be aware of:

 - The html5lib makes a distinction between complete HTML document and fragment.
-Well-formed document should contain the `<html><body>...` tags.
+Well-formed document should contain the `#!html <!DOCTYPE html><html>...</html>` tags.
 Use `ht.document` function to wrap the top-level template.
 Use `ht.m` for the partials/components.

 - html5lib will complain for some standalone fragments invalid outside of the parent tags.
-Notable example is the `<tr>` tags allowed only inside `<table>`.
+Notable example is the `#!html <tr>` tags allowed only inside `#!html <table>`.
   Use the magic comment above the markup function to define the scopes:
     <!--
     # htmf-scopes=html,table